 Basic Assembly Directions

-There really is no right or wrong way to do this, but here is what I find the easiest.
-I glue all the sides on accept the baffle opposite of the woofers (I’ll refer to this as the rear baffle).
-I’ll then paint the front baffle where the woofers will be going.
-Once that is dry I will attach the ports.
-I’ll also mark the height of the subwoofer on the inside of the box.
-I want to move on to bracing.
-With bracing there are a few things to keep in mind.
-You want to leave room for you to be able to remove the subwoofers if you ever need to.
-So you do not want your bracing in a way that will impede that.
-You’ll want it outside too woofers or at least give you enough room you can remove it if you need to.
+There really is no right or wrong way to assemble the best $100 subwoofer, but here is what I find the easiest.
+I glue all the sides on except the baffle opposite of the woofers (I’ll refer to this as the rear baffle).
+Then paint the front baffle where the woofers will be going.
+Once that is dry, I will attach the ports.
+Finally, mark the height of the subwoofer on the inside of the box.

 I typically glue in around 12 braces.
 Two going to each side.
 Glue these to each panel of the box and to each other.
 This will help the sides flexing and resonating.
 Keep in mind, you will not glue 4 of the braces to the rear baffle, since it still is not installed.
 Do not install these over the ports or in the way of your amplifier or subwoofers.